QQyrus/qyrus-ai-sdk-java/Readme.md

 ## NOVA

-<b> NOVA </b> api allows you to create test cases for your use case
-using either <b> Use Case Description </b> or <b> JIRA details </b>
+Nova api allows you to create test cases for your use case using either <b> Use Case Description </b> or <b> JIRA details </b>